kathrinlin/customizing-aspnetcore-book/manuscript/07-outputformatter.md

 ## About OutputFormatters

 OutputFormatters are classes that turn your data into a different format to sent them trough HTTP to the clients.
 Web API uses a default OutputFormatter to turn objects into JSON, which is the default format to send data in a structured way.
-Other build in formatters are a XML formatter and a plan text formatter.
+Other built-in formatters are a XML formatter and a plan text formatter.

 With the - so called - content negotiation the client is able to decide which format he wants to retrieve .The client need to specify the content type of the format in the Accept-Header.
 The content negotiation is implemented in the ObjectResult.